"

 Lists: Similarly, instructions typically make extensive use of lists, particularly numbered vertical lists for the actual step-by-step explanations.
 Simple vertical lists or two-column lists are usually good for the equipment and supplies section.
 In-sentence lists are good whenever you give an overview of things to come.

 Special Notices: You may have to alert readers to possibilities in which they may damage their equipment, waste supplies, cause the entire procedure to fail, injure themselves or others—even seriously or fatally.
-Companies have been sued for lack of these special notices, for poorly written special notices, or for special notices that were out of place.
-See special notices for a complete discussion of the proper use of these special notices as well as their format and placement within instructions.
+Companies have been sued for a lack of these special notices, for poorly written special notices, or for special notices that were out of place.
+See special notices for a complete discussion of the proper use of these as well as their format and placement within instructions.

 Knowledge Check